-4.6 Reporting bribery and suspicious activity
+4.9 Reporting bribery and suspicious activity

-- (a) If you become aware of any actual or suspected breach of this Policy or if you are ever offered any bribe or kickback, you must report this to the Authorised Officer (see Schedule 1).
+- (a) If you become aware of any actual or suspected breach of this Policy or if you are ever offered any bribe or kickback, you must report this to an Authorised Officer (see Schedule 1).
 Processes are in place to ensure that such complaints are investigated and appropriate action taken.
 The Company will not permit retaliation of any kind against any Representative for making good faith reports about actual or suspected violations of this Policy.
 These processes apply to all Representatives of the Company. - (b) Whistleblowing reports should be made in accordance with the Company's Whistleblower Protection Policy.
-Matters which may be reported to the Authorised Officers include (but are not limited to): - (i) conduct which is inconsistent with the Company stated vision, its Code of Conduct, policies and procedures; - (ii) violation of law; - (iii) abuse of company resources and assets; - (iv) danger to health and safety of any individual; - (v) deliberate concealment of information; - (vi) fraud, corruption, bribery, extortion and theft; - (vii) financial misconduct; - (viii) unfair discrimination; and - (ix) attempt to suppress or conceal information relating to any of the above. - (c) The Company expects all Representatives whether full-time, part-time or temporary acting in good faith to report unethical or fraudulent conduct without fear or favour. - (d) Customers and suppliers are also encouraged to report unethical and fraudulent activities and (in the case of customers) activities that could constitute, or could be perceived to be, collusion or price fixing. - (e) Representatives have an obligation to report suspected or potential breaches of this Policy to the Authorised Officer.
+Matters which may be reported to the Authorised Officers include (but are not limited to): - conduct which is inconsistent with the Company stated vision, its Code of Conduct, policies and procedures; - (ii) violation of law; - (iii) abuse of company resources and assets; - (iv) danger to health and safety of any individual; - (v) deliberate concealment of information; - (vi) fraud, corruption, bribery, extortion and theft; - (vii) financial misconduct; - (viii) unfair discrimination; and - (ix) attempt to suppress or conceal information relating to any of the above. - (c) The Company expects all Representatives whether full-time, part-time or temporary acting in good faith to report unethical or fraudulent conduct without fear or favour. - (d) Customers and suppliers are also encouraged to report unethical and fraudulent activities and (in the case of customers) activities that could constitute, or could be perceived to be, collusion or price fixing. - (e) Representatives have an obligation to report suspected or potential breaches of this Policy to an Authorised Officer.
 All information and reports to an Authorised Officer will be dealt with in a responsible and sensitive manner.
+The Authorised Officer has an obligation to report material breaches of this Policy to the Board.